History of Paraguay: Modern Paraguay

-On 1 August 2004 a supermarket in Asunción burned down, killing nearly 400 people and injuring hundreds more.

-On 1 July 2005, the United States reportedly deployed troops and aircraft to the large military airfield of Mariscal Estigarribia as part of a bid to extend control of strategic interests in the Latin American sphere, particularly in Bolivia.
-A military training agreement with Asunción, giving immunity to US soldiers, caused some concern after media reports initially reported that a base housing 20,000 US soldiers was being built at Mariscal Estigarribia within 200 km of Argentina and Bolivia, and 300 km of Brazil, near an airport which could receive large planes (B-52, C-130 Hercules, etc.) which the Paraguayan Air Force does not have.
-The governments of Paraguay and the United States subsequently declared that the use of an airport (Dr Luís María Argaña International) was a point of transfer for few soldiers in Paraguay at the same time.
-According to the Clarín Argentinian newspaper, the US military base is strategic because of its location near the Triple Frontera between Paraguay, Brazil, and Argentina; its proximity towards the Guarani aquifer; and, finally, its closeness toward Bolivia (less than 200 km) at the same "moment that Washington's magnifying glass goes on the Altiplano and points toward Venezuelan Hugo Chávez as the instigator of the instability in the region" (El Clarín), making a clear reference to the Bolivian Gas War.

-For the 2008 general elections, the Colorado Party had as a candidate Minister of Education Blanca Ovelar, the first woman to appear as a candidate for a major party in Paraguayan history.
-Former Roman Catholic bishop Fernando Lugo, a long time follower of the controversial Liberation Theology but backed by the center-right Liberal Party, was elected.
+For the 2008 general elections former Roman Catholic bishop Fernando Lugo, a long time follower of the controversial Liberation Theology backed by the Liberal Party was elected.
 Outgoing President Nicanor Duarte reflected on the defeat and hailed the moment as the first time in the history of his nation that a government handed power to opposition forces in an orderly and peaceful fashion.
-Lugo was sworn in on 15 August 2008 but later impeached in 2012, succeeded by Vice President Federico Franco.
+Lugo was sworn in on 15 August 2008 but later impeached in 2012 and succeeded by Liberal Federico Franco, the vice president.

-As a result of the 2013 elections, Horacio Cartes was elected president, returning the Colorado Party to power.
+As a result of the 2013 elections, Colorado Horacio Cartes was elected president.
 Cartes wanted to amend the constitution to allow for presidential re-elections, but widespread protests and political opposition led him to abandon this goal and he agreed to not seek another term.
-In August 2018, Mario Abdo Benítez sworn in as his successor after winning 2018 presidential election.
-The 2023 elections resulted in Santiago Peña, a right-wing candidate of the long-ruling Colorado Party, being elected as next president.
-On 15 August 2023, Santiago Peña was sworn in as Paraguay's new president.
+In August 2018, Colorado Mario Abdo Benítez sworn in as his successor after winning the 2018 presidential election.
+The 2023 elections resulted in Santiago Peña, also from the Colorado Party, being elected.